andrewhinh/admirer/README.md

 # Description
 - A full-stack ML-powered website that utilizes users’ webcam feeds to answer open-ended questions requiring outside knowledge.
 - The website and repository together serve as an open-source demonstration and implementation of a visual question-answering model in a full-stack machine learning product.
-The visual question-answering pipeline is inspired by a paper from Microsoft; in short, we prompt GPT-3 with a generated image caption and object tag list, the question-answer pair, and context examples that demonstrate the task at hand.
+The visual question-answering pipeline is inspired by a paper from Microsoft; in short, we prompt GPT-3 with a generated image caption and object tag list, the question-answer pair, and context examples that demonstrate the task at hand in a few-shot learning method.
 - The MVP of the website was built by Andrew Hinh as a top-25 final project for the FSDL 2022 course in which only the deployment code was written.
 The project was continued by The Transformees (Andrew Hinh and Aleks Hiidenhovi, a FSDL alum) as a submission for the ZenML Month of MLOps Competition.
 The data management, model development, testing, and continual learning scripts were additionally developed in the alloted time.

 # Development